-A number of assumptions had to be made to get the model to work, and we aimed at making as few controversial judgements as possible.
+A number of assumptions were made to support the modelling.
+We aimed at making as few controversial judgements as possible.
 So the first thing we did was to model everything in terms of current values.
 These we knew.
 Of course prices would be expected to change over the course of the projection but there was no way of knowing how.
 We certainly didn't want the logic of our model to be lost in a fruitless discussion of what future inflation was likely to be.

 Next, we assumed that everything we had we would replace, and what's more we would replace it like for like.
-Now this was clearly not a good practice for actual renewal, but it was necessary for the modelling.
+Now this was clearly not a good practice for actual renewal, but this default simplified the modelling, indeed, made it possible.

-Other assumptions included that we would continue with the same maintenance and renewal practices that we were currently using and we would not assume that some miracle would occur with technology that would solve our future renewal problems or that prices would marvellously change in our favour.
-We would keep these factors constant.
+We also assumed the same maintenance and renewal practices that we were currently using.
+Moreover we would not assume that some miracle would occur with technology that would solve our future renewal problems or that prices would marvellously change in our favour.
+We kept those factors constant.